siger2022/Hurricane_classification/README.md.txt

 ## Hurricane_classification

-The purpose of this program is to classfy hurricane catergories based on wind speed using Saffir–Simpson Scale.
+The purpose of this program is to classfy hurricane catergories according to the wind speed utilising Saffir–Simpson Scale.

+Programming language:Go